 All transfer hours are considered on a one-by-one basis.
 Prospective students will not be considered for enrollment if you are currently enrolled at another school.
 To transfer out of our institution, you have to complete the withdrawal process and pay any amounts left on your student ledger.
 At time of full payment, or if you have contractual arrangements to pay amount in full, you will receive your transcripts.
 Our institution has no way of knowing if other institutions will accept your transcripts.
-It is the possibility that no such transfer credit will be granted.
 Transfer hours are reviewed on a case-by-case basis.
 When a student has had previous education and training in an accredited cosmetology school and successfully completed 450 clock hours, he or she can be eligible for a scholarship of \$3000.00.
 In order to receive this scholarship, the academy must have a copy of the potential student's "official" or "unofficial" transcript from the previous school.
 Once transcripts have been evaluated, the student will be informed if he/she is eligible to receive the scholarship.
 Any transfer hours are determined solely at the discretion of Keune Academy by 124 management